 There are many different ways to calculate a lead score.
 The simplest way to do it is this:

-Step 1: Calculate the lead-to-customer conversion rate of all of your leads.
+1. Calculate the lead-to-customer conversion rate of all of your leads.

-That's the number of new customers you acquire, divided by the number of leads you generate.
+Your lead-to-customer conversion rate is equal to the number of new customers you acquire, divided by the number of leads you generate.
 Use this conversion rate as your benchmark.

-Step 2: Pick and choose different attributes customers who you believe were higher quality leads.
+2. Pick and choose different attributes customers who you believe were higher quality leads.

 Attributes could be customers who requested a free trial at some point, or customers in the finance industry, or customers with 10-20 employees.

-There's a kind of art to choosing which attributes to include in your model.
-You'll choose attributes based on those conversations you had with your sales team, your analytics, and so on, but overall, it's a judgment call.
+There's a certain kind of art to choosing which attributes to include in your model.
+You'll choose attributes based on those conversations you had with your sales team, your analytics, and so on -- but overall, it's a judgment call.
 You could have five different people do the same exercise, and they could come up with five different models.
 But that's okay as long as your scoring is based on the data we mentioned previously.

-Step 3: Calculate the individual close rates of each of those attributes.
+3. Calculate the individual close rates of each of those attributes.

-Step 4: Compare the close rates of each attribute with your overall close rate, and assign point values accordingly.
+4. Compare the close rates of each attribute with your overall close rate, and assign point values accordingly.